Witold LITWIN

 Open to public 24/7.
 Enter Here

-Latest publications
+Latest posts

 Witold Litwin.
 Prototype Front-End for Stored and Inherited Relations On SQLite3:Demo for Supplier-Part Database.
 Aug.
-15, 2023, pdf.
+15, 2023, 1p, pdf.

 Witold Litwin.
 Curious Case of LIST Aggregate Function.
 Lamsade Research Memo.
-July 3, 2022, 3p. pdf
+July 3, 2022, 3p. pdf.

 We present just discovered curious disguises of LIST aggregate function we proposed almost 20 years ago.
 The proposal seemed ignored by the mainstream DBSs.
 But, it appears now that all adopted it.
 We were not aware, since, strangely, DBSs used all function names different from ours.
 Also surprisingly, we could not locate any publicly available research article or technical report about any of those offerings.
 We could only see the grey literature: reference manuals, blogs, tutorials, forums…